Routing

 - the parent

-wont be called for routes not directly attached to the sub-API
+APIwont be called for routes not directly attached to the sub-APIobject - calls to

-with the same base path will return the same sub-API
+Group()with the same base path will return the same sub-API - calls to

 api := chimera.NewAPI()